AVGO

 Live investment view

-Base case stance: Buy with medium confidence as shares trade at $1,680 versus $1,924 fair value, implying +14.5 upside.
-This workspace updates with the latest live inputs, while the published report remains a point-in-time note.
+Base case stance: Sell with medium confidence as shares are currently being evaluated against an older daily scheduled quote of $418 versus $177 fair value, implying -57.6 downside.
+This workspace updates with the latest daily scheduled quote and reported inputs, while the published report remains a point-in-time note.

 Current model signal